Photo-art by Steve Wing

 Daniel has nothing to do with the phobia though.
 It started years after.

 In occasional nightmares I dream of driving on a highway.
 What terrifies me then is the ease with which I can slip into disaster —just by jerking my hands on the steering wheel right or left, even inadvertently— and the whole thing goes deadly awry, wreckage, wreckage.
 City streets are not like that.
 The social support network, the camaraderie you enjoy with fellow drivers on a street somehow keeps weird thoughts off your mind.

 Occasionally, Daughter takes a poke at me, "Ma, with your Boston traffic, highway is a parking lot, not even a city street!
 Why wouldn't you get on and creep along with everyone else, rubbing shoulders as much as you need!"

 Well, it is more complicated than that, I guess.
 Our quirks too have a way of spreading beyond their original site.

-I thought then that I would not have minded if Daniel had given me a diamond ring.
+I thought then I would not have minded if Daniel had given me a diamond ring.
 I came out having the correct responses, despite the "Age of Rebellion" and such.
-My Daughter, on the contrary, doesn't have the correct responses.
+My daughter, on the contrary, doesn't have the correct responses.
 She does not like Dogs playing poker, while everyone else does.
-Am I supposed to think that that is why she is unhappy?
+Am I supposed to think that is why she is unhappy?

 Now that I am in remission, she is a little more casual with me.